septentrio-gnss/uBloxCorrectionsWithSeptentrio/README.md

 ## GENERAL CONTEXT OF THIS GUIDE

-GNSS (Global Navigation Satellite System) technology has changed the way we navigate and position ourselves, with applications in various industries including transportation, surveying and agriculture.
+GNSS (Global Navigation Satellite System) technology has changed the way we navigate and position ourselves, with applications in various industries including transportation, surveying, and agriculture.
 However, atmospheric conditions and signal blockages can affect the accuracy of GNSS location information.

 GNSS corrections are used to mitigate these effects and improve the accuracy of position measurements.
-In recent years, there has been a growing demand for high-accuracy positioning, which has led to the evolution of GNSS correction mechanisms such as OSR, SSR or LBand delivery.
+In recent years, there has been a growing demand for high-accuracy positioning, which has led to the evolution of GNSS correction mechanisms such as OSR, SSR, or L-Band delivery.
 Standardization is not yet established, making it challenging for users to access and use these corrections.

 To address this challenge, it is useful to create an ecosystem around GNSS corrections that is agnostic.
-This repository is part of a set of guides and documentation and explores a way of running uBlox's Point Perfect corrections on your system quickly.
-Making it easy for users/integrators to evaluate and access these service.
-Platforms like Github enable documentation and the creation of demonstrators to allow users to try out different correction services with ease.
+This repository is part of a set of guides and documentation and explores a way of running u-blox's PointPerfect corrections on your system quickly, making it easy for users and integrators to evaluate and access these services.
+Platforms like GitHub enable documentation and the creation of demonstrators to allow users to try out different correction services with ease.

 | <a href="https://github.com/septentrio-gnss/Septentrio_AgnosticCorrectionsProgram#set-up-guide-to-use-third-party-osr-and-ssr-correction-services-with-septentrios-receivers-for-precise-positioning">To access the GitHub homepage to which this guide belongs, click here</a>|
 |---|